nishit-007/SoC-Design-and-Planning/README.md

 ****

-## Day 4 : Pre - Layout Timing Analysis and Importance of good Clock Tree
+## Day 4 : Pre - Layout Timing Analysis and Importance of a good Clock Tree

 ****